Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Shampoo Your Cat’s Paws

-If your cat will tolerate it, put a small amount of cat-safe shampoo in your hand and massage it into its paws.
+If your cat will tolerate it, put a small amount of cat-safe shampoo in your hand, and massage it into their paws.
 Do one paw at a time to maintain control of the situation and avoid overwhelming your cat.

 If your cat doesn’t like water at all, whether running or in the basin, use pet wipes.
 You may need to go over your cat’s paws multiple times to get them clean, but they don’t need shampooing and rinsing.